How to Cite a TED Talk in MLA

 Structure | (Surname Timestamp) |

-Speaker Surname (Robinson), followed by the timestamp in minutes and seconds (15:10) from the transcript in parenthesis.
+Speaker Surname (Robinson), then the timestamp in minutes and seconds (15:10) from the transcript in parenthesis.

 Use Timestamps for Specific References: When quoting or referencing specific points in a TED Talk, include timestamps in your in-text citation.
 Timestamps direct readers to the exact moment in the talk where the information appears.
 For example, if you quote a line that occurs two minutes and thirty seconds into the talk, the in-text citation would look like this: (Brown 2:30).
 Clarify TEDx vs. TED: TEDx events are independently organized TED-style conferences that differ from official TED conferences.
 If the talk is from a TEDx event, make sure to include “TEDx” as part of the video title in your citation, just as it appears on the platform.
 This distinction provides additional context for readers and ensures accuracy in your works cited entry.
 Check for Updated URLs: URLs on platforms like TED and YouTube may occasionally change.
 Before submitting your work, verify that the URLs for TED Talks are still active and lead to the intended content.
 Updating your citations ensures that readers can access the correct source and reflects diligence in sourcing.
 Include the Full Speaker Name: When available, use the speaker’s full name in the citation, including any middle initials, professional titles, or suffixes, as listed on the TED website or in the video description.
 Full names, when provided, add professionalism and specificity to your citation, particularly for well-known speakers or experts. |